mcnemar_test() tests whether paired proportions have changed between

 Test results showing whether paired proportions changed, including:

-McNemar chi-square statistic (with continuity correction)
+McNemar chi-square statistic (

 Exact binomial p-value (two-sided)